-- 12 months of continuous domicile in the state of Colorado - Have filed Colorado state income tax returns - Have a Colorado driver's license
+- 12 months of continuous domicile in the state of Colorado - Have filed Colorado state income tax returns as a Colorado resident - Have a Colorado driver's license

 For the entire Colorado policy regarding residency, go to highered.colorado.gov/Finance/Residency/default.html.
-All information used to prove Colorado residency must be submitted to the Enrollment Services Center by the first day of class for the full term.
+All information used to prove Colorado residency must be submitted to the Student Services Center by the first day of class for the full term.